ELMAHFOUDOUSOUSS/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion : this script delete the folder my_first_directory
 10-back : this script change the working directoryto the previous one 11-lists :a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+12-file_type : a script that prints the type of the file named iamafile